Corporate boards are not adequately equipped to deal with a changing climate, according to recent studies.

 Climate competency refers to a mix of individual board member competencies and the governance and oversight systems and processes the board has in place.
 For instance, a growing number of large institutional investors are putting forward shareholder resolutions calling for companies to appoint a board member with environmental or climate expertise.
-Such skills, experience and comprehensive understanding of the key issues would allow these board members to educate the others and ensure that boards are competent to discharge their duties and responsibilities.
+Such skills, experience, and comprehensive understanding of the key issues would allow these board members to educate others and ensure that boards are competent to discharge their duties and responsibilities.

-Investor and other groups are also interested in whether board-level mandates or committees are in place to address climate-related issues.
+Investors and other groups are also interested in whether board-level mandates or committees are in place to address climate-related issues.
 Many boards do address environmental issues in their committee and board mandates, for instance, environmental considerations traditionally relate to toxic spills, air pollution, environmental contamination, and species protection.
 However, these issues may be substantially different from the specific risks and opportunities emerging from climate change including issues such as carbon constraints, impacts of increased extreme weather, and resource availability.

-Finally, a climate-competent board is one that has risk frameworks, oversight processes, and systems to tackle climate-related risks to business.
+Finally, a climate-competent board is one that has risk frameworks, oversight processes, and systems to tackle climate-related risks to the business.
 The TCFD, for example, recommends that companies disclose: